nishanth-dv/FilmFlix/README.md

 - Create userSlice
 - Implement signout
 - Update profile
 - Register and create app in TMDB
 - Fetch from TMDB Movies
+- Create nowPlayingMovieSlice
+- Custom hook for fetching now playing movies and store it in Redux store
+- Custom hook to fetch the youtube key to play background video in Browse page
+- Embedded the Youtube

 # Features